Translate With Dots

 Neither \(p_y\) nor \(p_z\) are involved in the scalar definition of \(p'_x\), so we zero out their coefficients in \(\mathbf{a}\).
 The coefficient for \(p_x\) is an implicit 1.
 That leads us to this possible definition:

 But that can't be right.
 There's no mention of \(\textrm{offset}_x\) anywhere.
-There's not even a place to introduce it.
 Perhaps translation cannot be recast as a dot product?
 Fear not.
 To make translation fit in the dot product machinery, we will bend the rules.
 From out of the blue, we will add 1 as a fourth component of \(\mathbf{p}\):

 Components \(p_y\) and \(p_z\) are expressed similarly.
 Altogether, translation has this dot product form:

-By adding a homogeneous coordinate, we've recast translation as a series of dot products.
+With help from the homogeneous coordinate, we've recast translation as a series of dot products.
 The next step is to get the graphics card to evaluate all of the dot products in parallel.